JulienLecoq/porcupine-wake-word/README.md

 ## Introduction

-This plugin is a bridge to the native SDKs provided by Picovoice on iOS and Android for their product called [Porcupine Wake Word](https://picovoice.ai/platform/porcupine/).
+This plugin is a bridge to the native SDKs provided by Picovoice on iOS, Android and Web for their product called [Porcupine Wake Word](https://picovoice.ai/platform/porcupine/).

 A **wake word** is a special word or phrase that is meant to activate a device when spoken.
 It is also referred to as 'hotword', 'trigger word', and 'wake up word'.